-Figure 6: (S//NF) Total Disseminated NSA Serialized Reports Based Upon Section 702-Acquired Data and Number of Such Reports NSA Identified as Containing USP Information
+Figure 6: (S//NF) Total Disseminated NSA Serialized Reports Based Upon Section 702-Acquired Data and Number of Such Reports NSA Identified as Containing USP Information a trend analysis over a longer period of time and may include reports containing minimized PAA-acquired information in addition to minimized Section 702-acquired information.

-(S//NF) Specifically, in this reporting period NSA identified to NSD and ODNI serialized reports based upon minimized Section 702-acquired data.
-This represents a 3.0%
+(S//NF)-Specifically, in this reporting period NSA identified to NSD and ODNI serialized reports based upon minimized Section 702-acquired data.
+This represents a 7.6 percent decrease from the serialized reports NSA identified in the prior reporting period.
+Figure 6 reflects NSA reporting over the last ten reporting periods; this is the first and only decrease for these ten reporting periods.